-This paper constructs a cross-country data set containing key macroeconomic variables of interest: house prices, output, and consumption.
-First, for the house price data, we try to consider quarterly data over a period that is as long as possible in order to avoid the small sample bias in observing business cycle facts.1 This paper initially collects house price indices from the BIS property price database to control the multiple source issue and then cross-checks them with the indices from each sample country's central bank or national statistics.2 Controlling for the heterogeneity in cross-country house price data is a difficult task.
-Basically, this paper undertakes considerable effort to ensure comparable house price indices across countries by confining the definition of the house price index; the index for residential buildings, covering all transactions - new buildings, as well as existing buildings, and the nationwide index or urban area index.3 For each country's output and consumption, the source of both indicators is the OECD national account database.
-Since the quarterly national account data in OECD statistics begin from 1950 Q1, the sample period for this paper's data set depends on the availability of house price data in the BIS database.
-The resulting data set is an unbalanced panel of 54 quarterly time series house prices (HP_t) , GDP (Y_t) , and consumption (C_t) for 24 countries - with varying coverage from 1970 Q1 to 2017 Q4.
+This paper constructs a cross-country data set containing key macroeconomic variables of interest; house prices, output, and consumption.
+First, for the house price data, we try to consider as long quarterly data as possible in order to avoid the short sample bias in observing business cycle facts.
+This paper initially collects house price indices from BIS property price database to control multiple source issue, then cross-checks them with the indices from each sample country's central bank or national statistics.
+Controlling for the heterogeneity in cross-country house price data is a difficult task.
+Basically, this paper makes lots of efforts to have comparable house price indices across countries by confining the definition of the house price index; the index for residential buildings, covering all transactions - new buildings as wells as existing buildings, and the nationwide index or urban area index.
+For each country's output and consumption, the source of both indicators is the OECD national account database.
+Since the quarterly national account data in OECD statistics begins from 1950 Q1, the sample period for this paper's data set depends on the availability of house price data in the BIS database.
+The resulting data set is an unbalanced panel of 54 quarterly time series - house prices $(HP_t)$ , GDP $(Y_t)$ , and consumption $(C_t)$ for 24 countries - with varying coverage from 1970 Q1 to 2017 Q4.
 The mode coverage is 1970 Q1 to 2017 Q4 (192 observations) for 11 countries, and the minimum coverage is from 2001 Q1 to 2017 Q4 (68 observations) for Brazil.
+The sample countries included in the data set considering data availability are categorized as either emerging country or rich country according to

-1One contribution of Cesa-Bianchi et al. (2015) is the construction of a quarterly house price data set for a substantial number of countries - 33 emerging countries and 24 advanced countries.
-However, its sample coverage is from 1990 Q1 to 2012 Q4, thus providing a house price time series with at most 92 observations.
-Even in the case of emerging economies, approximately half of the countries cover less than 68 observations (starting from 1996 Q1), and the minimum coverage is from 2006 Q1 to 2012 Q4 with only 28 observations.
-This is one weakness of the Cesa-Bianchi et al. (2015) data set in that it can cause an overestimation problem of the standard deviation.
+&lt;sup>1One contribution of Cesa-Bianchi et al. (2015) is the construction of a quarterly house price data set for a substantial number of countries - 33 emerging countries and 24 advanced countries.
+However, its sample coverage is from 1990 Q1 to 2012 Q4, thus providing house price time series with at most 92 observations.
+Even in the case of emerging economies, about half of countries cover less than 68 observations (starting from 1996 Q1), and the minimum coverage is from 2006 Q1 to 2012 Q4 with only 28 observations.
+This is one weakness of the Cesa-Bianchi et al. (2015) data set in that it can cause a problem of overestimation of standard deviation.

-2Cesa-Bianchi et al. (2015) mainly refers to the Federal Reserve of Dallas international house price database, OECD house price database, and BIS property price data set for the sources of their house price data set.
-In fact, the Dallas Fed international house price database is not a raw data set, as its house price indices are produced and updated based on its own methodology (Mack and Martinez-Garcia (2011)).
-OECD house price data is a raw data set, but I conclude the BIS data set is superior to the OECD data set in terms of the number of countries covered and the length of the time series.
+&lt;sup>2Cesa-Bianchi et al. (2015) mainly refers to the Federal Reserve of Dallas international house price database, OECD house price database, and BIS property price data set for the sources of their house price dataset.
+In fact, the Dallas Fed international house price database is not a raw data set whose house price indices are produced and updated based on its own methodology (Mack and Martinez-Garcia (2011)).
+OECD house price data is a raw data set, but I conclude the BIS data set is superior to the OECD data set in terms of the number of countries covered and the length of time series.

-The sample countries included in the data set considering data availability are categorized as either an emerging country or a rich country according to the classification of Schmitt-Grohé and Uribe (2017)4: ten emerging countries (Brazil, Colombia, Greece, Israel, Malaysia, New Zealand, Portugal, South Africa, South Korea, and Spain) and 14 rich countries (Australia, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, Sweden, Switzerland, the United Kingdom, and the United States).
+the classification of Schmitt-Grohé and Uribe (2017): 10 emerging countries (Brazil, Colombia, Greece, Israel, Malaysia, New Zealand, Portugal, South Africa, South Korea, and Spain) and 14 rich countries (Australia, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, Netherlands, Sweden, Switzerland, the United Kingdom, and the United States).